pjcj/Perl-Critic-PJCJ/README.md

 ## Description

 This distribution provides Perl::Critic policies that help maintain consistent and readable string quoting conventions in Perl code.
+It includes policies for both simple string quoting (single vs double quotes) and optimal delimiter selection for quote-like operators.

 ## Policies